-*J. Grove, PhD (Graduate Chair)—critical war studies, complexity theory and system theory
+*J. Grove, PhD (Chair)—critical war studies, complexity theory and system theory

 *K. Ferguson, PhD—feminist theory and methods; political theory